 0 m³ of injected material

 In current design practice, remarkable overstressing in the final lining is expected when the surrounding rock mass presents either poor mechanical parameters or particularly high cover.
-When mechanised excavation with shield TBM is selected, one possible countermeasure for this problem can be the implementation of a compressible filling for the annular gap.
+When mechanized excavation with shield TBM is selected, one possible countermeasure for this problem can be the implementation of a compressible filling for the annular gap.

 During Brenner Base Tunnel conception SWS, in collaboration with the Politecnico of Milan, investigated the advantages associated with the application of expanded clay.
 Due to its mechanical properties, in fact, this material provides an effective support during segment erection, keeping under control long term rock mass pressures.